OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

 MQTT came from a completely different lineage.
 Invented at IBM in 1999 for oil-and-gas telemetry over expensive, unreliable satellite links, it optimised for tiny footprint, minimal bandwidth, and graceful behaviour on flaky networks.
 It is gloriously simple: clients publish to topics, clients subscribe to topics, a broker fans messages out.
 But that simplicity is also its weakness for industrial use.
 Plain MQTT has no notion of what a topic means, no standard structure, no awareness of whether a publisher is alive or its data is stale.
 Sparkplug B is the specification that closes those gaps — a defined topic namespace, a binary payload encoding, and a state-management protocol that turns stateless MQTT into something an OT engineer can trust.

 The modern driver behind this whole debate is data democratization: the desire to liberate plant-floor data from rigid point-to-point integrations and make it available to MES, historians, cloud analytics, and machine-learning pipelines without re-engineering the field layer every time.
 This is the motivation behind the Unified Namespace architecture for industrial IoT, and it is exactly where the Sparkplug-versus-OPC-UA tension is sharpest.
-Both communities have responded — OPC UA with PubSub, Sparkplug with version 3.0 standardised under the Eclipse Foundation — and the result is a richer, more nuanced landscape than the “either/or” framing suggests.
+Both communities have responded — OPC UA with PubSub and now FX, Sparkplug with version 3.0 standardised under the Eclipse Foundation — and the result is a richer, more nuanced landscape than the “either/or” framing suggests.
 For the canonical reference on the information-model side, the OPC Foundation specifications remain the authoritative source.

 OPC UA vs Sparkplug B: Architectures Compared